-Below is the Prezi and the Zotero collection I prepared for the Teaching Comics workshop in the English department today, sponsored by the Composition Committee at LaGuardia Community College.
+Below are the Prezi and the Zotero collection I prepared for the Teaching Comics workshop in the English department today, sponsored by the Composition Committee at LaGuardia Community College.
 More resources can be easily added, so feel free to make suggestions.

-I’m one of ten faculty fellows participating in an NEH-funded seminar on Technology, Self, and Society at LaGuardia.
+I am one of ten faculty fellows participating in an NEH-funded seminar on Technology, Self, and Society at LaGuardia.
 Today we’ll have the first meeting where we delve into the material – we are responding to Sherry Turkle’s Alone Together.
 While reading Turkle I was also hearing Cathy Davidson’s remarks during our Opening Sessions.
 I found Davidson’s talk particularly engaging and important, especially as an educator at a community college.
-In my mind, we should be thinking of ways to use technology and social media to enhance collaborative and democratic practices in our classrooms rather than eschewing it wholesale.… Read more
+In my mind, we should be thinking of ways to use technology and social media to enhance collaborative and democratic practices in our classrooms rather than eschewing it … Read more

 As I prepped for the fall, I wanted to give students more agency in the grading process.
 And I wanted to clarify what college means for some of the first-year students who are grappling with the new academic venue.
 Without fail, at least a few students in each of my comp sections asks if they can miss a class, or step out, or leave early for whatever reason.
 It is not a moment where they are alerting me to their absence – they are asking permission.
 Some of this is indicative the high school mentality and lack of college-preparedness … Read more